 (b) Where the requested change(s) to the Content are outside of the scope of the Project, then the change request procedure under clause 3.6 shall apply.

 3.9.
 Following Customer Acceptance of the Project, the Customer may complete a feedback form to rate the Customer’s experience with the Creator and the Customer’s level of satisfaction regarding the Project.
 The Customer agrees to provide accurate information and not to unreasonably give the Creator a low or misleading rating.

 4.1.
-Pursuant to clause 3.5, the Customer’s payment of the Project Fee into the Payment Account shall be processed via the Customer’s credit card, PayPal account or other such payment method as allowed for by the Company and/or the Payment Provider from time to time.
+Pursuant to clause 3.5, the Customer’s payment of the Project Fee (or staged payment thereof, as agreed between the Creator and Customer) into the Payment Account shall be processed via the Customer’s credit card, PayPal account or other such payment method as allowed for by the Company and/or the Payment Provider from time to time.

 4.3.
-The Company shall authorise the Payment Provider to release the Project Fee to the Creator’s nominated bank account in accordance with clause 3.8.3, and transfer the Transaction Fee to the Company.
+The Company shall authorise the Payment Provider to release the Project Fee (in stages pursuant to the terms agreed between the Creator and Customer) to the Creator’s nominated bank account in accordance with clause 3.8.3, and transfer the Platform Fee to the Company.

 4.4.
 The Users acknowledge that payment of the Project Fee into the Payment Account and release thereof will be subject to the Payment Provider’s terms and conditions, which are available at https://stripe.com/gb/legal.

 4.5.
 The Users acknowledge that they will need to accept the terms of the Payment Provider at https://stripe.com/docs/connect/updating-accounts#tos-acceptance when signing up to the Platform.

 4.6.
 Unless stated otherwise, all Fees shall be paid in British pounds.